RobertWHurst/OriginJS/readme.md

 Update
 ------

-	Origin.update();
+	OriginJS.update();

-The `Origin.update` method is used to trigger force Origin to match the current hash url routes are defined.
+The `OriginJS.update` method is used to trigger force Origin to match the current hash url routes are defined.
 You should call this after your routes are binded in your appication.
 You should only need to to call this function once.

 Credits